Eaglehawk Neck: Location and features

 The isthmus is around 400 m long and less than 30 m wide at its narrowest point.
 The location features rugged terrain and several unusual geological formations including the Tessellated Pavement.
 Clyde Island, at the northern entry to Pirates Bay, is accessible for crossings at low tide and is the site of two graves, and a rumbling blow hole that cleaves the island.

 Eaglehawk Neck is a holiday destination.
 On the eastern side, a beach that stretches around Pirates' Bay is a popular surfing area.
 In summer the population rises as people return to their holiday homes.

 European history

 Eaglehawk Neck was gazetted as a locality in 1967.
-It was dual named as of March 2021 to represent its original name Teralina.
+It was dual named in March 2021 to include its original name, Teralina.

 The Dog Line

 As Eaglehawk Neck forms a natural thin gateway between the peninsulas, it was used by the British as a place to stop convicts attempting to escape from Port Arthur and other penal institutions on the Tasman Peninsula.
 A system was developed where a line of dogs were chained to posts across the "Neck" to warn of any convicts attempting to escape.
 The Dog Line was first implemented in 1831 and was used until the closure of Port Arthur in the 1870s.

 Thomas J. Lempriere, a commissary officer at Port Arthur, declared the Eaglehawk Neck as "impassable".
 Despite this, many attempts were made by convicts to escape from the Tasman Peninsula via Eaglehawk Neck, including Martin Cash and William Bannon.
 The area was heavily patrolled by soldiers, and the guards' quarters still remains as a museum.

 The isthmus now provides road access via the Arthur Highway to Port Arthur, part of the Australian Convict Sites, a World Heritage Site that comprises eleven remnant penal sites originally built within the British Empire during the 18th and 19th centuries on fertile Australian coastal strips.
 Collectively, these sites, including Port Arthur, now represent, "...the best surviving examples of large-scale penal transportation and the colonial expansion of European powers through the presence and labour of convicts".